ZoinerTejada/hdinsight-docs/hdinsight-hive-analyze-sensor-data.md

 keywords: HDInsight, IoT, Hive

 ---
-# Using Apache Hive and the Hive Query Console to Analyze Sensor Data
+# Using Apache Hive and the Ambari Hive view to Analyze Sensor Data

-Learn how to analyze sensor data by using the Hive Query Console with HDInsight (Hadoop), then visualize the data in Microsoft Excel by using Power View.
+In this article you will learn how to analyze sensor data by using the Hive Query Console with HDInsight (Hadoop), then visualize the data in Microsoft Excel by using Power View.

 In this example, you'll use Hive to process historical data produced by heating, ventilation, and air conditioning (HVAC) systems to identify systems that are not able to reliably maintain a set temperature.
 You will learn how to: